m7md1337/get_ipa/README.md

 # get_ipa
- easy way to gat ipa from appstore
+ easy way to get ipa from appstore
 ## ways to get an app
 - by search
 - by bundel id of the app